onflow/flow/flips/20220715-cadence-purity-analysis.md

 }
 ```

-Any functions that do not have a `pure` annotations will be considered impure.
+Any function that does not have a `pure` annotation will be considered impure.

 Function types can also have purity annotations, to be placed after the opening parenthesis but before the parameter list.
 So, for example, these are valid
 types: